 Since completing her DPhil (PhD) in Genomic Medicine and Statistics at the University of Oxford, Julia has gained extensive experience in genetics and genomics.

-Julia also leads a new MRFF-funded collaborative research program on the potential of innovative multi-cancer early detection (MCED) tests in Australia.
+Julia also leads MCD Spotlight, a new MRFF-funded collaborative research program on the potential of innovative multi-cancer detection (MCD) tests in Australia.
 This work brings together researchers across many Australian and international institutions, health professionals, and consumers.
-It aims to establish evidence-based recommendations to help maximise the potential of MCED tests for patient-friendly and more effective early detection of cancers.
+It aims to establish evidence-based recommendations to help maximise the potential of MCD tests for patient-friendly, more effective and earlier detection of cancers.

 Another key research area focuses on informing health system requirements for targeted cancer treatment, by estimating the future cancer burden relevant to specific pan-tumour biomarkers (MSI-H/dMMR and NTRK gene fusions).

-To help integrate genomics into clinical practice, Julia is involved in a clinical implementation trial to improve testing for Lynch syndrome, an inherited predisposition to cancer.
-Finally, she uses large-scale data to help understand the current gaps and inefficiencies in healthcare, identifying potential inequities and opportunities for tailored interventions to improve health outcomes.
+To help integrate genomics into clinical practice, Julia is involved in multiple implementation studies and trials in Australia.
+Finally, she uses large-scale data to help understand the current patterns and gaps in health care, identifying potential inequities and opportunities for tailored interventions to improve health outcomes.